literaryverses/Algorithms/README.md

 ## Floorplans <a name="floorplans"></a>
 In electronic design automation, a floorplan of an integrated circuit is a schematics representation of tentative placement of its major functional blocks.
 Here, I look into mathematical models to generate the optimal floorplan.

-### Skarbek.py
+### internalAR.py
-Using Skarbek's algorithm to create permutations of array representations of binary trees based on a given number of internal nodes.
-An array representation is given a top row representing the left subtrees and a bottom row representing the right subtrees, and each column represents an internal node in order of preorder traversal.
+Returns iterations of a binary tree based on *n* internal nodes via recursion.
+The iterations are provided as array representation: the top row represents the left subtrees, the bottom row represents the right subtrees, and each column represents an internal node in order of preorder traversal.

+### skarbek.py
+Performs the same operation as internalAR.py, but uses Skarbek's Algorithm instead.
+The algorithm is nonrecursive and its runtime per tree is O(1).
+References are provided in floorplans/resources.txt

+### expand